-- any physical disability (including HIV and AIDS) or mental disability
+- any physical or mental disability

 - any criminal convictions that are unrelated to the job